PubInv/tetrobot/index.md

 ## Premise

 The Gluss Project seeks to build Gluss, a robotic material that moves like a slug but is strong like a truss.
-We are exploring using networks of linear acutators connected in triangular shapes to build strong spaceframes that can ooze into position.
+We are exploring using networks of linear actuators connected in triangular shapes to build strong space frames that can ooze into position.
+This a version of the TETROBOT concept from 20 years ago made accessible to hobbyist.

 The Gluss Project is a part of <a href="https://github.com/PubInv/PIFAH">Public Invention</a>, which seeks to invent things directly beneficial to all humanity without seeking profit or patents.
 The project was started in August, 2015.